super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

     |X|#|#|#|         | 3 | CDE     | (CDE) CXX   | CXX    |
 4 > |X| | | |         | 4 |         | EFGH,YYYY   |        |

--- Assigning 4: Both YYYY and EFGH fails
+-- Assigning 4: Both YYYY and EFGH fail
 -- Backtracking to last slot 3: No more values left.
 -- Backtracking to last slot 2: No more values left.
 -- Backtracking to last slot 1 (at last).